-Attribute Description DS_MAD The DS type, use fs for the Gluster datastore TM_MAD Transfer drivers for the datastore, use shared, see below DISK_TYPE The type must be GLUSTER GLUSTER_HOST Host and port of one (only one) Gluster server host:port GLUSTER_VOLUME Gluster volume to use for the datastore
+Attribute Description NAME The name of the datastore DS_MAD The DS type, use shared for the Gluster datastore TM_MAD Transfer drivers for the datastore, use shared, see below DISK_TYPE The type must be GLUSTER RESTRICTED_DIR SPaths that can not be used to register images.
+A space separated list of paths.
+SAFE_DIRS If you need to un-block a directory under one of the RESTRICTED_DIRS.
+A space separated list of paths.
+NO_DECOMPRESS Do not try to untar or decompress the file to be registered.
+Useful for specialized Transfer Managers GLUSTER_HOST Host and port of one (only one) Gluster server host:port GLUSTER_VOLUME Gluster volume to use for the datastore